 Alternative Dispute Resolution (ADR)

-The DPOR Alternative Dispute Resolution (ADR) section conducts conciliations for all fair housing cases, as well as mediations for some regulatory complaints against licensees.
-ADR is free, voluntary, confidential, and non-adversarial, with the objective of reaching a mutually acceptable agreement between the parties.
+The DPOR Alternative Dispute Resolution (ADR) Section offers conciliations for all fair housing cases, as well as mediations in some regulatory complaints against licensees.
+DPOR ADR Services are not offered in private disputes.

 Alternative Dispute Resolution Section